 Department of Child Support Services (DCSS)

-DCSS will also assist in a third type of case.
-In a case already commenced in family court, the custodial parent may apply through DCSS to transfer jurisdiction over child support from the family court to FSD.
-The reasons for this are normally financial – enforcement of child support orders can be expensive – and because DCSS has statutory enforcement tools (e.g., revocation of the non-custodial parent’s driver’s license for non-payment) that the custodial parent on his or her own does not have otherwise.
+DCSS will also child support in a third type of case.
+In a case already commenced in family court, the custodial parent may apply independently for assistance from DCSS, which will then transfer jurisdiction over child support from the family court to FSD.
+The reasons for this are normally financial – enforcement of child support orders can be difficult to impossible on one’s own or expensive using private attorneys – and because DCSS has statutory enforcement tools (e.g., revocation of the non-custodial parent’s driver’s license for non-payment) that the custodial parent on his or her own or using an attorney does not have otherwise.

-DCSS for the Central, South County and East County Divisions within the County of San Diego, is located at 220 West Broadway, San Diego, CA 92101.
-To start a self-case, begin at the sixth floor.
-If you have a court hearing at the Family Support Division, you must check in with DCSS on the 5th floor prior to your hearing, regardless of whether you are the paying parent or the parent receiving payments.
+Following FSD’s lead, DCSS for each of the Central, South County, and East County Divisions has been consolidated within the Central Division at 1100 Union Street in downtown San Diego.
+If you have a court hearing in FSD, you must check in with DCSS prior to your hearing, regardless of whether you are the paying parent or the parent receiving payments.

 Address Where Payments Must be Mailed